 One construction cost estimate per premises will be provided at no cost to the individual consumer.
 The estimate may include a contingency.
-Additional cost estimates may be billed to the consumer.
+Additional cost estimates and a site visit fee may be billed to the consumer.

 (b) Subdivisions and Mobile Home Parks (Sections 7.13 and 7.14)